Peaceful Heart Teachers

 Jess Matthiae

-I am a 500 hour certified yoga teacher, kids yoga teacher, craniosacral therapist and energy healer, (on my way to being) a certified Hand in Hand Parenting instructor, and an educator of 20 years in a large variety of settings.
+I am a 500 hour certified yoga teacher, kids yoga teacher, craniosacral therapist and energy healer, in process to becoming a certified Hand in Hand Parenting instructor, and an educator of 22 years in a large variety of settings.
 I teach yoga, mindfulness and connection and feeling tools to adults, parents, educators and children of all ages.
 Through these teachings, I focus on the emotional health of children and the overworked people who tend and teach them.
 Through movement, breath, mindfulness, meditation, and other innovative systems of communication and emotional awareness, I believe children and their educators can thrive and enjoy each other more.

 The first seeds of my love for yoga and the inner workings (psychological, physical, emotional, energetic) of the human body began sprouting right around the same time I discovered my love for working with children - during my years at Bates College in Maine.
 I majored in psychology and neuroscience, but it didn't quite give me the answers I was looking for.
 Yoga, meditation and the language of "energy" offered me the way-ahead-of-our-time perspective that I was craving.